Cystic Fibrosis Medication

 Vitamin deficiency may result from an inadequate diet, increased requirements (eg, pregnancy, lactation), or secondary to disease or drug use.
 Vitamins are clinically used for the prevention and treatment of specific vitamin deficiency states.
 Supplementation of fat-soluble vitamins is routine in cystic fibrosis because of chronic malabsorption.

-Vitamins A, D, E, and K are fat-soluble vitamins and are essential for antioxidant effects and as coenzymes for biological pathways, neurodevelopment, bone development, and coagulation.
+Vitamin K is a fat-soluble vitamin and is essential for antioxidant effects and as coenzymes for biological pathways, neurodevelopment, bone development, and coagulation.
 Typical multivitamin preparations formulated especially for patients with CF are referred to as ADEKs.
 Doses vary by patient age.

 Previous